Walking Away a Winner: Release, chart performance and singles

-Walking Away a Winner was released on May 17, 1994 on Mercury Records in conjunction with the PolyGram label.
+Walking Away a Winner was released on May 17, 1994, on Mercury Records in conjunction with the PolyGram label.
 It was originally offered as both a compact disc and as a cassette.
 It was later re-issued digitally in the 2000s decade.
 The album was considered a "comeback" or "resurgence" for Mattea after her previous album was less successful.
 It became her sixth disc to sell over 500,000 copies in the United States, which prompted a gold certification from the Recording Industry Association of America.
 The album debuted on the American Billboard Top Country Albums chart on June 4, 1994.
 One week later, the disc peaked at number 12 on the country albums chart and spent a total of 37 weeks there.
 It also became Mattea's fourth disc to reach the Billboard 200, spending eight weeks in total and climbing to the number 87 position.

 A total of four singles were spawned from Walking Away a Winner.
 The title track was the first single released, issued by PolyGram/Mercury on March 26, 1994.
 It became Mattea's first top ten single on the Billboard Hot Country Songs chart since 1991, climbing to the number three position in June 1994.
 It is also her final top ten single to date on the chart.
 On the Canadian RPM Country Tracks chart, the single climbed to number 16 around the same period.
 It was followed by the release of "Nobody's Gonna Rain on Our Parade" on July 18, 1994.
-On the Billboard country chart, it reached the top 20, peaking at number 13 on October 1994.
+On the Billboard country chart, it reached the top 20, peaking at number 13 in October 1994.
 On the RPM country chart, it reached the top ten, peaking at number eight.
 The third single was "Maybe She's Human", was released on November 12, 1994.
 The song reached the top 40 of the Billboard and RPM country charts, reaching number 34 and 36 respectively.
 The fourth and final single spawned was "Clown in Your Rodeo" on April 1, 1995.
 The song also reached the Billboard country top 20, climbing to the number 20 position in June 1995.
 On the RPM country chart, it only went to number 37.